sisoje/mv/README.md

 Reference-type view-models are needed only when we share data between multiple views

-## Network snapshot tests
+## Network snapshotting tests

+We need to isolate tests from the network calls.
+We use `URLProtocol` technique.
+For this purpose we developed two specific protocols: `InterceptURLProtocol` and `MockURLProtocol`

 Snapshot testing does not have to involve images.
-In this case we snapshot network responses and save them to a file for later reproduction during testing.
+In this case we snapshot real network responses and save them to a file for later reproduction during testing.

 The App "communicates" with UI testing frameworks using `EnvironmentKeys` and `LaunchArguments`

 We use the same test for making snapshots and for "replaying" them in the test run.
-We use `EnvironmentKeys` and either provide recording file name or snapshot file name.
+We use `EnvironmentKeys` and either provide recording file name to read responses or snapshot file name to record responses.
  ```
  enum EnvironmentKeys: String {
     case recordResponseFileName